 Any other work you do thru CCF?

-Every year I also work directly with publishers editing, translating, ghost writing and desktop publishing books for them.
+Every year I also work directly with publishers editing, translating, ghostwriting and desktop publishing books for them.
 We also offer web design, hosting, and site maintenance thru CCF.
 One highlight of my writing career is The Luna Game and also The Kampei Game.
-I wrote and designed these cross-cultural simulation games as part of my M.A. in Instructional Design at Cal-State L.A.
-The Luna Game has been played by several hundred thousand people worldwide (that's when we stopped collecting surveys and numbers).
-Children by the thousands played it and wrote to tell me about it.
-The Luna Game has been out of print for the last few years, yet hardly a month goes by without someone writing and asking how they can get a hold of it.
-We're now working with a publisher to see it come back into print in the near future.
-I revised The Kampei Game and the new edition is available and distributed by Children Come First. [
+I wrote and designed these and other cross-cultural simulation games as part of my M.A. in Instructional Design at Cal-State L.A.
+Both games have been played by several hundred thousand people worldwide--we stopped keeping track and collecting surveys after that.
+Children and their parents by the thousands played them and wrote to tell me about it.
+Hardly a month goes by without someone writing and asking how they can get a hold of either game.
+We're working with a publisher to see The Luna Game come back into print in the near future.
+The Kampei Game is available and distributed by amazon.com and Children Come First. [

 Top of Page]